aws-samples/emr-spark-benchmark/emr-serverless-custom-images-wip.md

-# Steps to custom image with EMR Serverless for TPC-DS benchmark testing:
+# Steps to use custom image with EMR Serverless for TPC-DS benchmark testing:

 ## Pre-requisites
 We can complete all the steps either from a local desktop or using [AWS Cloud9](https://aws.amazon.com/cloud9/).
 If you’re using AWS Cloud9, follow the instructions in the first step to spin up an AWS Cloud9 environment, otherwise skip to the next step.